How to create private payment networks with Hyperledger Besu

 This is your high level guide to creating a private payment network.
 You create these because you want instant trade settlement with full allocation clarity, and you do it to avoid other more costly traditional event based solutions, like Swift.

-Private payment networks are taking the world by storm, because we’ve now left the innovation lab, and business benefits are being realised with production ready software.
+Private payment networks are taking the world by storm.
+We’ve now left the innovation lab, and business benefits are being realised with production ready software.
 Included in the stack we typically find Hyperledger Besu, an Ethereum node implementation I’ve blogged about previously.

 First, let’s talk about what we typically don’t find in such private blockchain networks: Native cryptocurrency.
 These tokens, like bitcoin or ethers, exist to enable transactions to take place on public permissionless blockchains, like the Ethereum mainnet.
 They also serve as the incentive mechanism for node operators.

-While they can be used for other things, like collateral in DeFi applications, private networks don’t tend to have such a native token.
-And if they exist, they are often otherwise without value, functioning only as a transaction spam prevention mechanism.
-This is a bit like how native cryptocurrencies on testnets operate, where we need them to perform actions, but they are otherwise given away for free or in exchange for managing the network.
+While they can be used for things like collateral in DeFi applications, private networks don’t normally have a native token.
+And if they exist, they are often without value, functioning only as a transaction spam prevention mechanism.
+This is a bit like how native cryptocurrencies on testnets operate.
+They are needed to perform actions, but they are given away for free or in exchange for managing the network.

 Instead of managing private networks through native token incentives, private networks are managed through governance structures.